mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

             <td>
                 <ul>
                     <h3>🚀 Resources</h3>
                     <li><a href="https://arxiv.org/abs/1706.03762">Attention Is All You Need</a>: the original paper on the transformer model.
-You will start by now reading papers, so you need to go with it and make use of it.
+You will start by now reading papers, so you need to go with them and make use of them.
 And if you don't understand something, just code it!</li>
                     <li><a href="https://www.youtube.com/watch?v=iDulhoQ2pro">Attention Is All You Need </a>: a YouTube video that will help you to understand the paper and read it.</li>
                     <h3> 💡 Required Projects</h3>
-                    <li><a href="https://www.youtube.com/watch?v=ISNdQcPhsts"> Umar Jamil | Coding a transformer from scratch on PyTorch </a> : a 3-hours YouTube video that will help you to understand the transformer model and how to build it from scratch.</li>
+                    <li><a href="https://www.youtube.com/watch?v=ISNdQcPhsts"> Umar Jamil | Coding a transformer from scratch on PyTorch </a>: a 3-hour YouTube video that will help you to understand the transformer model and how to build it from scratch.</li>
                 </ul>
             </td>
             <td>
                 <ol>
                     <li>🏆 Read the paper carefully and try to write down what you got from it.</li>
-                    <li>📝 Make the transformer model from scratch and follow along the video, you don't have to make it alone for the first time.</li>
+                    <li>📝 Make the transformer model from scratch and follow along with the video, you don't have to make it alone for the first time.</li>
                 </ol>
             </td>
         </tr>